axiom-data-science/xpublish-host/README.md

 * `DatasetConfig` - configure the datasets available to `xpublish`,
 * `RestConfig` - configure how the `xpublish` instance is run, including the `PluginConfig` and `DatasetConfig`.

-The best way to get familiar with which configuration options are available (until the documentation catches up) is to look at the actually configuration classes in `xpublish_host/config.py` and the tests in `tests/test_config.py`.
+The best way to get familiar with which configuration options are available (until the documentation catches up) is to look at the actually configuration classes in `xpublish_host/config.py` and the tests in `tests/test_config.py` and `tests/utils.py`

 A feature-full configuration is as follows, which includes the defaults for each field.